128technology/docs/docs/config_idp.md

    IDP policy compiling, waiting to finish

 ```
-When the config changes have been compiled, the following message will appear under `show idp application status`:
+Once the engine has applied the new policies, the compilation message disappears.

 ```
 Retrieved IDP state data.